akkartik/mu/subx/Readme.md

   - displacement: `/disp8` or `/disp32`
   - immediate: `/imm8` or `/imm32`

-Different instructions (opcodes) require different operands.
-SubX will validate each instruction in your programs, and raise an error anytime you miss or spuriously add an operand.
+Different instructions (opcodes) require different arguments.
+SubX will validate each instruction in your programs, and raise an error anytime you miss or spuriously add an argument.

-I recommend you order operands consistently in your programs.
-SubX allows operands in any order, but only because that's simplest to explain/implement.
+I recommend you order arguments consistently in your programs.
+SubX allows arguments in any order, but only because that's simplest to explain/implement.
 Switching order from instruction to instruction is likely to add to the reader's burden.
 Here's the order I've been using after opcodes: